Measurement-induced multipartite-entanglement regimes in collective spin systems: Scrambling and measurements in collective spin systems

 implies that there are at least $k$ particles entangled in the system~\cite{pezze2009}.
 The ultimate bound of the QFI is thus $F_Q\leq N^2$.
 Often the study of this quantity is done in terms of the QFI density $f_Q\equiv F_Q/N$ and distinguishes regimes where $f_Q$ is intensive ($f_Q\sim \mathrm{const.}$) or extensive ($f_Q\sim N$) in its dependence on system size $N$.
-We point out that the QFI has been studied recently in Ref.~\cite{paviglianiti2023} in the dynamics of a many-body spin system combined with local measurements.
-The authors found that the QFI density shows a transition between intensive and extensive at a critical measurement rate that matches the one observed for the usual bipartite entanglement transition.
-In the case we consider here, we know that there is no possibility of transition to volume-law states (for symmetry considerations) and we thus resort to considering the QFI as the sole order parameter for the dynamics.

 Crucially, the QFI also determines the ultimate sensitivity achievable in a quantum sensing protocol where a parameter $\theta$ is encoded into the system as $e^{i\theta J_{\alpha}}\Ket{\psi}$.
 More specifically, the variance of an unbiased estimator of $\theta$ is lower bounded by $F_Q^{-1}$~\cite{Braunstein1994}.
 Thus, the QFI of Eq.~(\ref{eq:qfi_def}) connects the level of multipartite entanglement present in a pure state $\Ket{\psi}$ to its usefulness as a quantum sensing probe.
 Product states achieve at best a sensitivity of $N^{-1}$ (standard quantum limit), while use of entangled states can improve the scaling of the variance to be $N^{-2}$ (Heisenberg limit)~\cite{Pezze2018}.